 components of the impact performance evaluation process.
-The test vehicles are chosen to be representative of a wide range of vehicles.
+The test vehicles are chosen to be represen- tative of a wide range of vehicles.
 Procedures for preparation and instrumentation of test vehicles have been standardized as much as possible to improve consistency in the evaluation process.
-This chapter identifies the recommended procedures for selecting, preparing, and instrumenting test vehicles.
+This chapter identifi es the recommended procedures for selecting, preparing, and instrumenting test vehicles.

-For most devices, only two test vehicles are used to represent the entire fleet of passenger cars operating on the nation’s highways.
+For most devices, only two test vehicles are used to represent the entire fl eet of passenger cars operat- ing on the nation’s highways.
 These vehicles are selected based upon the philosophy that, if a safety feature performs satisfactorily for both the smallest and largest passenger vehicles, it should perform adequately for all vehicle sizes in between.

-Surrogate test vehicles are sometimes used to evaluate the impact performance of breakaway systems and small traffic control devices.
-Pendulum and bogie vehicle tests are used to evaluate the low-speed impact performance of breakaway signs and luminaire poles and high-speed bogie tests can be used to evaluate the impact performance of work-zone traffic control devices.
+Surrogate test vehicles are sometimes used to evaluate the impact performance of breakaway systems and small traffi c control devices.
+Pendulum and bogie vehicle tests are used to evaluate the low-speed impact performance of breakaway signs and luminaire poles and high-speed bogie tests can be used to evaluate the impact performance of work-zone traffi c control devices.
 The mass and stiffness of these vehicles must be controlled to properly match existing test vehicles.

-The following sections describe the five production test vehicles and the surrogate test vehicles in greater detail, provide guidance for preparing the vehicles for use in the testing, and present techniques for instrumentation and data collection during the testing.
+The following sections describe the fi ve production test vehicles and the surrogate test vehicles in greater detail, provide guidance for preparing the vehicles for use in the testing, and present tech- niques for instrumentation and data collection during the testing.

-4.2 TEST VEHICLE DESCRIPTIONS
+TEST VEHICLE DESCRIPTIONS

 The small test vehicle is selected to be representative of the 2nd percentile in terms of vehicle weight for all passenger type vehicles sold in 2002.
-This vehicle was found to be a small sedan weighing approximately 2,420 lb (1,100 kg).
+This vehicle was found to be a small sedan weighing approxi- mately 2,420 lb (1,100 kg).
 A review of all gasoline-powered sedans in this weight category showed that the vehicles were similar in length, height, width, and wheelbase.
 Therefore, any small passenger car weighing near 2,420 lb (1,100 kg) is deemed to be acceptable as the small car test vehicle.